gimseng/99-ML-Learning-Projects/README.md

 2. If enough people are interested in that issue ticket, hopefully either you or someone else will write the exercise statements properly as somehting like a lab exercise/homework.

 3. Then someone will fork the repo, write up their solution, with a bit of polish and documentation, submit a pull request.
 I'm going to write up a contributing guide soon.
 For now, the guideline is just: create a folder, say '001' with two subfolder 'exercise' and 'solution.
 Then dump codes inside.
+I created a silly project 000 as an example of a hello-world Python code.

 4. Some of us will scrutinize the codes, review, make suggestions and eventually include (merge) them into the main project repo.